Village Tree Warden

 The community orchard trees were planted towards the top of the field during January 2014.

 The sapling trees and the orchard trees benefitted from the very wet winter of 2013/2014 and the trees were able to establish with only a few casualties.
 Having said that, it has not all been plain sailing.
-Earlier this year (2015) it was clear we were going to have a ‘thistle’ invasion and prompt action had to be taken in order to avert a wood consisting of nothing but thistles!
+In 2015 it was clear we were going to have a ‘thistle’ invasion and prompt action had to be taken in order to avert a wood consisting of nothing but thistles!
 Also whilst busy trying to get rid of the thistles, aphids attacked the damson and greengage trees in the orchard, denuding them of leaves.
 Hopefully they will survive, but if not, we will replant.

 The wildflower meadow has established mainly from the hay that was taken from Don Clarke’s wildflower meadow at Northfield House and spread over the field prior to the planting of the wood.
 During April, May and June this year we had an abundance of cowslips (planted last year by Barbara King), bird’s foot trefoil, red and white clover, speedwell, ox-eye daisy or marguerite, yellow rattle, hawkweed and of course lots of dandelion, buttercups and daisies.
 In the bog area we have the yellow flag iris doing well and a marsh marigold is in there too and we hope that will flourish and increase in numbers.
 Also growing are many grasses including Yorkshire Fog and Cocksfoot and these attract different types of butterflies including the Meadow Brown, the Small Skipper and the Common Blue.
 In the hedgerow, amongst other things, we have English bluebells, guelder rose and wayfaring tree (viburnum).
 On the track leading to the wood during February we had lots of snowdrops already established and English bluebells have been planted which we hope will establish over time.
 We did spread quite a few Flanders red poppy seeds but they are tricky little blighters and we just had a few flowering last year, none at all this year.
 Apparently they just like freshly disturbed/ploughed ground which is why they flowered so profusely on the Flanders fields and why they are seen in corn fields.